How Many States Have Their Own Osha Plans

 Are public sector workers covered in all state plans?

-No. Only a few states, like California and Washington, cover public employees.
-So most state plans only cover private sector workers.
+No. In real terms, only a few states, like California and Washington, cover public employees.
+Most state plans only cover private sector workers.
 Check your state’s website to confirm.

 What happens if a state plan fails to meet federal standards?